Resources for Navigating Through Hard Times

 Several voluntary bars in the Washington, D.C., area also provide various avenues for new and senior lawyers to come together in a mentoring environment.

 You’ve faithfully scoured online job postings.
 You’ve networked and trained.
 You’re waiting to hit the ground running again.
 So why not turn the recession into an opportunity to serve?
 The D.C.
-Bar Pro Bono Program, one of the largest facilitators of pro bono legal services in the District, touches the lives of thousands of D.C. residents every year through its continuously expanding programs.
+Bar Pro Bono Center, one of the largest facilitators of pro bono legal services in the District, touches the lives of thousands of D.C. residents every year through its wide range of programs.
 We invite you to make a difference today.

 - Advice and Referral Clinic